vahaas/SCI_Braincharts_Analysis/README.md

-# Structural Brain Deviations in Spinal Cord Injury and Neuropathic Pain
+# Structural brain deviations in spinal cord snjury and neuropathic pain

 This repository contains code and data analyses for the Master's thesis: **"Normative modeling reveals brain structure abnormalities in spinal cord injury and neuropathic pain"**